 - 2009 she won the international Sylvia Glickman Memorial Prize;

 - 2009 she was equal winner of the Marin Goleminov First International Composition Contest in Bulgaria.

 Her output includes orchestral works, wind music, chamber music, pieces for voice and instrumental ensemble, solo music, and choir and vocal ensembles of various kinds.
 She has had pieces commissioned and broadcast by radio stations all over the world.

-PERFORMANCES Festival performances include the ISCM World Music Days; Gaudeamus Music Week, Holland; Huddersfield Festival of Contemporary Music; the Proms season in Sydney; the International Sydney Spring Festival; the "Ring of Fire" Festival, London; the Festival of Perth and Women in Music festivals in London, Atlanta, Alaska, Melbourne Sydney and Canberra.
-Her music is available from the British Music Information Centre in London, or the Australian Music Centre, Sydney. (see addresses below)
+PERFORMANCES Festival performances include the ISCM World Music Days; Gaudeamus Music Week, Holland; Huddersfield Festival of Contemporary Music; the Proms season in Sydney; the International Sydney Spring Festival; the "Ring of Fire" Festival, London; the Festival of Perth, Australia; and Women in Music festivals in London, Atlanta, Alaska, Melbourne, Sydney, Canberra, Rome and Beijing.
+Her music is available from the Echoes Music, or the Australian Music Centre, Sydney. (see addresses below)

 DISCOGRAPHY AND CRITICAL NOTICES A number of pieces are available on CD including: Sydney Dreaming - Veni Sancte Spiritus for chamber choir

 performed by The Contemporary Singers on Sydney Dreaming

 - - - a fascinating exercise in the interaction of lingering resonance.

 It is an astonishing piece - I don't know another piece like it.